Disclosure: This post is sponsored by Mt. Hood Territory. All opinions expressed are my own.

 Sawyer wasn’t tall enough to go on the submarine tour the last time we visited, so he was overjoyed to do it this time.

-Visiting OMSI can pretty easily be a full day adventure with small children in tow, but I wanted to share a few other things #YouCanInPortland.
+Visiting OMSI can pretty easily be a full day adventure with small children in tow, but I wanted to share a few other things you can’t do elsewhere but #YouCanInPortland.

 Visit the Portland Art Museum

-Eat Korean Food at Nak Won (okay, this is in Beaverton, but worth the drive.)
+Eat Korean Food at Nak Won (okay, this is in Beaverton, but totally worth the drive.)

 The Portland Children’s Museum and the Zoo in Washington Park are must see attractions.
 Pay to park for the whole day and explore everything over!